bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:17 AM CT, April 19</p>
+<p class="updated_time"> Latest data: 06:36 AM CT, April 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 58°, which is 4° *colder* than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Today's high is 58°, which is 3° *colder* than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

 - 36°
-- Partly Cloudy
+- Mostly Clear
-- 85% humidity
+- 83% humidity
-- 7 mph wind
+- 6 mph wind
-- 59% cloud cover
+- 22% cloud cover
 - 36 AQI 🟩
 - 0.01 inches of rain in the past 24 hours